brunobord/tdaemon/README.md

 ### TODO

-    [ ] Bugfix: When doing (e.g.) hg commit, it opens temporary files that are detected as "changed", and the daemon starts tests.
-It should be ignored (ref. ignore-directories) [ ] Benchmark it with larger files
+    [ ] Benchmark it with larger files
     [ ] Extend the test utilities to other languages
     [ ] Add an "ignore" option to ignore other files (logs, sqlite database,